 - 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
+All work is to be conducted according to the plan that is reviewed at the pre-work meeting.
+Worksite maps must be on site at all times. - 3.
 Always maintain natural drainage patterns.
-Ensure that road surface drainage is directed to drainage structures and is not impeded. - 3.
-When brushing, ensure debris is cleaned from at inlets/outlets of culverts and/or in ditches. - 4.
-When grading over drainage structures, prevent material from entering watercourses. - 5.
-Do not place road material on bridge decks, or in stream channels or flood plains. - 6.
-Report any damage to drainage structures to your Supervisor. - 7.
-Protect non-target roadside vegetation (including trees) unless damage is unavoidable. - 8.
-Culvert and bridge work must be conducted within the approved fisheries window (where applicable). - 9.
+Ensure that road surface drainage is directed to drainage structures and is not impeded. - 4.
+When brushing, ensure that debris is not accumulated at inlets/outlets of culverts and/or in ditches. - 5.
+When grading over drainage structures, prevent material from entering watercourses. - 6.
+Avoid placing road material on bridge decks or in stream channels or flood plains. - 7.
+Report any damage to drainage structures to your Supervisor. - 8.
+Protect non-target roadside vegetation (including trees) unless damage is unavoidable. - 9.
+Culvert and bridge work must be conducted within the approved fisheries window (where applicable). - 10.
 All road maintenance must take place in a timely manner.
-Where possible, anticipate future erosion and fix potential problem areas. - 10.
+Where possible, anticipate future erosion and fix potential problem areas. - 11.
 Ensure signage or notification requirements are followed.